Rent safe and private dog parks hosted by locals

 Temperature restrictions exist to protect our pets during the most vulnerable parts of their journey - loading and unloading.
 Airlines won't transport pets if temperatures fall below 45°F or rise above 85°F at any point during the journey, including layovers.
 This often means seasonal restrictions on certain routes.

 "We had to reschedule our summer flight three times due to heat restrictions.
-Now we only fly our Bernese Mountain Dog during spring or fall."
+Now we only do direct flights with our Bernese Mountain Dog during spring or fall."
 (Robert P.)

 What Documentation Do I Need to Fly with a Large Dog?